Is this page helpful?YesNo

 Based on the schematic diagram of the minimum system, you build the peripheral circuit of the module, and jump the wire directly in case of simple testing.

 Open the debugging assistant in the development documents, and import the debugging file.
-Choose BLE > Bluetooth Single Point General Protocol, and MCU Simulation.
+Choose Bluetooth LE > Bluetooth Single Point General Protocol, and MCU Simulation.

 Connect the module serial port to the computer through USB-to-TTL adapter, and select the corresponding serial port and Baud in the assistant.
 After you open the serial port and click Start, you will see the initial protocol interaction between the module and the host.

-Note: BLE module will constantly send heartbeat packets after power-on.
+Note: Bluetooth LE module will constantly send heartbeat packets after power-on.
 When receiving the correct response, it will proceed with the initial protocol interaction.
 If the module does not send data after power-on, check if the peripheral circuit of the module is correct.

 Click Reset, and the module Bluetooth will be disconnected.
 Unpair Bluetooth connection, clear offline cache information of the module, and then reboot.